 4. You Are Not In Control

-What I quickly learned is that it's different for everyone.
+What I swiftly learned is that it's different for everyone.
 Some people have a smaller amount of eggs, some have less active sperm, some have autoimmune issues, and some simply have unexplained fertility issues.
 There is no direct path to winning IVF.
-Positivity sure helps—not to be confused with toxic positivity—but for me what helped was to surrender.
-I became obsessed with the idea of manifesting but what I learned was that It was another attempt of my trying to be in control.
+Positivity sure helps—not to be confused with toxic positivity—but for me, what helped was to surrender.
+I became obsessed with the idea of manifesting but what I learned was that this was another attempt at trying to be in control.
 I think asking for what you want is always a good idea, but understand that the outcome is always a mystery.

 5. Social Media Is Not Real Life

 Approximately 19 percent of women experience infertility, according to the CDC.
 Statistics also show that one in eight pregnancies end in miscarriage.
-The reality of how common place infertility and miscarriage is is often not reflected in social media.
-I am not advocating for people to share their intimate and often excruciating fertility journeys publically if they do not feel comfortable, but when you are personally suffering, it's important to keep in mind that often what you see on social media is not always the full truth.
+The reality of how commonplace infertility and miscarriage is is often not reflected in social media.
+I am not advocating for people to share their intimate and often excruciating fertility journeys publicly if they do not feel comfortable, but when you are personally suffering, it's important to remember that what you see on social media is not always the full truth.

 I know many people who have gone through IVF and did not share, only to later share their joyous gender reveals as if this just worked so easily.
 It's completely fine to only share the positive.
 But to those still struggling, know you are only seeing what someone is willing to share.